iWdGo/GoCompilerEfficiency/README.md

 - [Array of struct](./src/arraysstruct/README.md) is as efficient as multiple arrays.
 - [Array initialization](./src/arrayinit/README.md) using append is costly.

 ***Templates***
 - Keep a global [template to parse forms](src/formparse/README.md)
 - Keep a global var to hold a [template read from file](src/tmplfile/README.md)

 ***Buffers***
 - No difference when [writing to file](src/tofile/README.md)
+- [Returning a buffer](src/returnbuffer/README.md) as a string is marginally more expensive.